veecode-platform/platform-backstage-plugins/plugins/github-workflows/README.md

 ### Workflow Cards

-Para esse componente, precisamos adicionar uma annotation especial, a `github.com/workflows`, deste modo:
+For this component, we need to add a special annotation, `github.com/workflows`, like this: